joshuacreveling/Module_12_Challenge_Assignment/README.md

 ## Summary

-When comparing the linear regression model, fit with the oversampeld data vs. fit with the original data, it seems that the although we lose slight precision (1%) in `1` values using the oversampled data, we gain an 8% increase in recall, meaning that 8% more (high-risk loans) are classified correctly when using the oversampled data.
-This increse in `1` recall percentage causes an insignificant change for the `0` values so it is a win-win.
+When comparing the linear regression model, fit with the oversampeld data vs. fit with the original data, we gain about 4% points in balanced accuracy.
+Although accuracy is increased, it is important to dig deaper into the metrics (recall and precision) becasue accuracy does not always tell the full story.
+Although we lose slight precision (1%) in `1` values using the oversampled data, we gain an 8% increase in recall, meaning that 8% more (high-risk loans) are classified correctly when using the oversampled data.
+This increase in `1` recall percentage causes an minimal change in recall percentage for the `0` values so it is a win-win.

-As mentioned above, we are more interested in indentifying `1` values since these represent "high risk" loans so the second model is the best fit for this application.
-This information could be very beneficial to the firm to make sure that high-risk loans are managed correctly since they pose more potential risk to the firm.
+The increased percentage in balanced accuracy favors machine learning model 2.
+Also, as mentioned above, we are more interested in indentifying `1` values since these represent "high risk" loans so the second model is also the best fit for this application as it does a better job of classifying overall `1` values correctly (measured by recall).
+This information could be very beneficial to the firm to make sure that high-risk loans are managed correctly since they pose more potential risk to the firm and may require additional attention if identified.

 ---